Caring for your EMF Protection Gold Shield

-Circumstances that promote tarnish
+Circumstances that promote tarnish:

 - We use only 14k Gold (no gold fill) and although in most cases your gold Shield or gold tabbed Shield will never tarnish, it has been known to happen.

 - The circumstances most likely to promote tarnish are humidity – this can be due to a very humid climate.
-Another practice that can cause humidity is leaving Shield in pouch and pinning to bra or wearing in pocket – this holds in your body’s humidity and can cause tarnish. (although the pouches we use are anti-tarnish – consistent levels of humidity can still affect and tarnish your Shield)
+Another practice that can cause humidity is leaving Shield in the pouch and pinning to bra or wearing in a pocket – this holds in your body’s humidity and can cause tarnish. (although the pouches we use are anti-tarnish – consistent levels of humidity can still affect and tarnish your Shield)

-- Tarnish may also be affected by PH balance of your skin as well as lotions and potions used.
+- Tarnish may also be affected by the PH balance of your skin as well as lotions and potions used.